Father Robert Yurgel

-In April of 2008, the Diocese of Charlotte received abuse allegations against Father Robert Yurgel when he was arrested in Passaic, New Jersey.
+According to media reports, in April 2008, the Diocese of Charlotte received abuse allegations against Father Robert Yurgel when he was arrested in Passaic, New Jersey.
 A man reported to Charlotte-Mecklenburg police that he had been repeatedly abused by Yurgel almost a decade earlier.
 Yurgel had been assigned by the New Jersey-based Capuchin Franciscans religious order to work at St. Matthew Church in Charlotte from 1997 to 1999.
 The abuse occurred when the victim was a 14-year-old altar boy and reportedly took place at several locations including St. Matthew and Our Lady of Consolation churches in Charlotte, North Carolina and St. Michael Church in Gastonia, North Carolina.

 In 2010, the related civil lawsuit against the Capuchin Franciscans and the Charlotte diocese was settled for a total of $1.23 million.
 Yurgel was dismissed from the order and the clerical state in 2010.
 According to his most recent sex offender registry, he is residing in the Clifton, New Jersey area.

 In August 2016, Yurgel was released from prison and was ordered to register as a sex offender.
 Records show that he moved from North Carolina and is currently living in New Jersey.

 In 2019, Yurgel was included on the Diocese of Charlotte list named as being credibly accused of child sex abuse.